annekao/ivf-calculator/README.md

 - My first task was to try to spin up the app before checking the details of the code
    - Since I'm unfamiliar with Go, I relied on Cursor to resolve errors
    - 1 circular dependency error later and the app is up and running!
+- Type error coming from endpoint, shifted gears togit having Cursor write tests given the 3 examples in the README without giving it the expected answers
+   - Specific tests are not precise, just vaguely checks if its within "bounds"
+- Cursor added an unnecessary "retrievals" (int) field which it reasoned as "The CDC formulas give per-cycle probability.
+'Retrievals' computes cumulative probability across multiple cycles using P(at least one success) = 1 - (1 - p)^n."
+   - Asked to remove since it is not part of the product brief